-The 50 Countries Where It's Most Dangerous to Follow Jesus in 2021
+The 50 Countries Where It’s Most Dangerous to Follow Jesus in 2021

 Christian denominational protectionism (2 countries): This is the main source of persecution that Christians face in Eritrea (No. 6) and Ethiopia (No. 36).

-Organized crime and corruption (1 countries): This is the main source of persecution that Christians face in Mexico (No. 37).
+Organized crime and corruption (2 countries): This is the main source of persecution that Christians face in Colombia (No. 30) and Mexico (No. 37).

 Secular intolerance (0 countries): Open Doors tracks this source of persecution faced by Christians, but it is not the main source in any of the 50 countries studied.

-Note: Correction: In its first release of the report, Open Doors miscategorized the primary source of persecution in Colombia (No. 30) as “clan oppression.”
-The correct primary source is “organized crime and corruption.”